macintux/riak-application-guide/anti-patterns.md

 Even if your server clocks are magically always in sync, are your business needs well-served by blindly applying the most recent update?
+Some databases have no alternative but to handle it that way, but we think you deserve better.

+Riak 2.0, when installed on new clusters, will default to retaining conflicts and requiring the application to resolve them, but we're also providing replicated data types to automate conflict resolution on the servers.

+If you want to minimize the need for conflict resolution, modeling with as much immutable data as possible is a big win.

 [Conflict resolution] covers this in much more detail.